Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Introduction

 where $\Phi_c \defeq \{ (f, g) \in \R^N \times \R^M \mid f_{i} + g_{j} \leq c_{i,j} \text{ for all } i \in \idn{N},\,j \in \idn{M}\}$.
 The elements of a maximizing pair of \eqref{eq:OT_dual} are called \textit{optimal potentials}.

-In specific settings, the OT plan can represent an optimal assignment w.r.t.\ the cost $c$.
-In the discussed economical models, it could represent the optimal assignment of workers to firms or buyers to sellers.
-The theory of optimal transport on finite ground spaces is classic since the pioneering work of Kantorovitch \cite{Kantorovitch1942,Kantorovitch1958} and can be cast in the framework of linear programming \cite{Bertsimas1997,Luenberger2008}.
+In specific settings, the OT plan can represent an optimal assignment w.r.t.\ the cost $c$ given by an $N \times N$ matrix (here $N=M$) with only one nonzero entry in each row or column.
+In the discussed economic models, it could represent the optimal assignment of workers to firms or buyers to sellers.
+The theory of optimal transport on finite ground spaces is classical since the pioneering work of Kantorovitch \cite{Kantorovitch1942,Kantorovitch1958} and can be cast in the framework of linear programming \cite{Bertsimas1997,Luenberger2008}.
 See also \cite{Brezis2018} for an elementary proof of \eqref{eq:OT_dual}, and the references given there.
 Once the cost function is specified, the OT plan and total cost can be computed (numerically) from the marginals $\mu$ and $\nu$, see \cite{Peyre2018} for various methods.

+However, in many instances, the cost function is (partially) unknown and must be inferred from the observed optimal matching.
+This is known as inverse optimal transport and was introduced by \cite{InverseSIam} to predict the flow of migrants using country-specific characteristics and pairwise measures of dissimilarity between countries.
+Since then, inverse OT has received great attention, see e.g.\ \cite{Dupuy2016EstimatingMA,InverseJMLR2023,InversePMLR,InverseSIam,InverseCarlier,andrade2023sparsistency}, where further methods in more complex scenarios for estimation of the cost matrix are provided.
+We note that all the works cited above are concerned with approximate reconstruction of the cost $c$, typically involving entropic regularization.
+In this work, we focus on exact reconstruction.

+Furthermore, going further back in the literature, as noted in \cite{Dupuy2016EstimatingMA}, related problems have already been studied in sociology and economics.
+In particular, in the so-called marriage market, one seeks to infer from the observed characteristics of married couples which attributes are most relevant for matching \cite{Becker}.
+Another interesting scenario has been brought to our attention by one of the referees: Suppose that we observe the OT plan, as well as \textit{one} of the optimal potentials.
+This could correspond to observing which buyer purchases which house, and at what price.
+Inferring the cost function from this would gain insight into the house preferences of buyers.
+More recent contributions include applications to contrastive learning \cite{InverseJMLR2023}, the characterization of the manifold of cross-ratio-equivalent costs together with an analysis of the implications of model priors and the derivation of an MCMC sampler \cite{InversePMLR}, migration modeling \cite{InverseCarlier,InverseSIam}, and global trade modeling \cite{gaskin.duncan.2025modellingglobaltradeoptimal}.